The Forever Workshop

 Andrea A. Firth

-I'm a writer, editor, and educator based in the SF Bay Area.
-Editor at Brevity Blog and CoFounder of Diablo Writers' Workshop.
+I'm a writer, editor, and educator based in the SF Bay Area--and I love everything about essays--reading, writing, editing and teaching them.
+I'm an Editor at Brevity Blog and CoFounder of Diablo Writers' Workshop.
 Learn more at www.andreaafirth.com

 Subscribe to Andrea